FACG5/Musicana-team/README.md

 ## What ?

 The website gives the user the ability to search for any singer he/she  likes.
-Which will, in turn, give him/her certain number of songs. then when we want to listen which one, we click on link.
+Which will, in turn, give him/her certain number of songs. then when we want to listen which one and read a lyrics, we click on link.

  ## Why ?